oradbsec/AskTomDBSecurity/2023-04/README.md

 - 1076022.1: Examples of Troubleshooting Slow Oracle Net Connections
 - 1991711.1: How to Use and Trace Oracle Net with SQLDeveloper
 - 1390063.1: How to generate a SQLNET trace with SQL Developer

+# Oracle Database 23c Beta

+To appyl to the 23c beta program, visit https://tinyurl.com/OracleBeta

+# Oracle Database 23c FREE Developer Release

+Get your hands on Oracle DB 23c FREE Developer Release to try out the new features and capability, visit Oracle.com/23cFREE

 # Recent Security-related LiveLabs